kfrank/kfrank.github.io/_posts/2014-11-14-how-the-ux-designer-killed-design.md

 Design was something that people graduated from school with a degree in where they put together their final book project and gushed over typefaces.
 Fonts designed for screens were barely available when I was first looking for a job and while I knew what proper spacing was and could call myself a designer, I definitely knew nothing about print.
 I didn’t have a degree in it.
 That single, lacking, piece of paper fueled my imposter syndrome for years following.
 I still can’t call line-height leading when I’m not looking at type on a screen.

-Early on, even before I knew that graduating with a degree in Global Studies would yeild nothing more than having a comprehensive understanding of countries on a map, my idols were the ones creating the web.
+Early on, even before I knew that graduating with a degree in Global Studies would yield nothing more than having a comprehensive understanding of countries on a map, my idols were the ones creating the web.
 They were the ones pushing for better type rendering on screens, responsive design, more whitespace, easier organization of frontend code, and simplifying web experiences.
 In my mind, these were all the same people and if I was ever going to be a great designer who also influenced the future of the web, I needed to be doing all these things.

 So when the question was posed to me, I said neither.
 Without one or the other, I would easily become bored and uninterested, probably lamenting the loss of using skills I enjoyed using every day.
 Being a designer who practiced neither user experience design nor frontend development meant I was potentially crippling myself from being a master in the craft.